kal-J/kanzu-code-survey-form/README.md

 # Responsive Web Design
 In this tutorial, we shall be looking at what responsive web design is and transforming a sample site to make it more responsive using CSS media queries.
 This tutorial is aimed at giving you just the basics that you need to get started using media queries and hence readers are adviced to read some additional resources incase they require a dive deep into this topic.
 Links to some additional resources are linked at the end of this tutorial.

+You can find the code to the sample project [here](https://github.com/kal-J/kanzu-code-survey-form)

 Responsive web design (RWD) or responsive design is an approach to web design that aims to make web pages render well on a variety of devices and window or screen sizes.
 It involves a set of practices that allows web pages to alter their layout and appearance to suit different screen widths and resolutions.

 ## Techniques to achieve responsive designs